Corrigan Minehan Heart Center

 Another treatment option is auto-transplantation.
 For this, the surgeon takes your heart so the tumor can be more easily removed.
 You'll be on a heart-lung bypass machine during the surgery.
 When the tumor has been removed, the surgeon puts your heart back.
 Because you don’t have a donor heart, you won't need to take medicines to prevent rejection.

-If the cancer has spread to other parts of your body, you may get radiation therapy or chemotherapy.
+If the cancer has spread to other parts of your body, you may get radiation therapy or chemo.
 This is done to help relieve symptoms, help you live longer, or improve your quality of life.

 Talk with your healthcare providers about the risks, benefits, and possible side effects of all treatments.